How to declare your Ed Studies major:

 Double major: Students considering a double major (such as psychology and educational studies, or sociology and educational studies) are encouraged to plan their schedules early in consultation with their advisers.
 Selected courses for an educational studies major may also be applied toward fulfillment of the student’s other major, if listed or approved by both departments or programs.

-Honors: Students must complete a senior research project with a grade A- or better, and earn a GPA of at least 3.50 in core courses in the major.
+Honors: To earn departmental Honors in the Educational Studies Program, students must complete a senior thesis with a grade A- or better (typically defined as their grade in Educ 400: Senior Research Seminar), and earn a GPA of at least 3.50 in all core courses combined in their major proposal.